-Agriculture forms the cornerstone of rural development not only in South Africa, but also worldwide.
+Agriculture forms the cornerstone of rural development not only in South Africa but also in the Western Cape.
 It is thus imperative that adequate attention is continuously given to one of its most valuable assets, namely human resources.
 The fast changing global economy developed as a result of a convergence of a series of factors, of which the most important is the unprecedented development of information and communication technologies.
 The demands made by globalisation on training and education institutions goes beyond the development of cognitive skills and competencies in future knowledge workers.
 Education and training is also required to prepare people for a work environment characterised by teamwork, self-employment and contract work.